Job Configuration with config.yaml

 resources

-section defines the computational resources for each instance.
+The resources section defines the computational resources for each instance.

 gpu (Optional)